We found 6 neurologists near Ocala, FL.

-Dr. William Gaya works as a neurologist in Ocala, FL.
-Dr. Gaya's areas of expertise include the following: tremors, parkinson's disease, and balance disorders (vestibular disorders).
-He has received a 5.0 out of 5 star rating by his patients.
-He accepts the following insurance: Medicaid and Medicare.
-Before completing his residency at a hospital affiliated with the University of Puerto Rico, Dr. Gaya attended medical school at the University of Virginia School of Medicine and the University of Puerto Rico School of Medicine.
-He speaks Spanish.
+Dr. William Gaya is a neurologist.
+His clinical interests include tremors, parkinson's disease, and balance disorders (vestibular disorders).
+He takes Medicaid and Medicare insurance.
+Before performing his residency at a hospital affiliated with the University of Puerto Rico, Dr. Gaya attended the University of Virginia School of Medicine and the University of Puerto Rico School of Medicine.
+Dr. Gaya speaks Spanish.

 Clinical interests: MEMORY DISORDERS / ALZHEIMER'S, PARKINSON'S DISEASE, TREMORS, NEUROPATHY & NEUROMUSCULAR DISORDERS, ...
 (Read more)

-Dr. Jose Gaudier specializes in neurology (brain & spinal cord disease).
+Dr. Jose Gaudier's medical specialty is neurology (brain & spinal cord disease).
+His education and training includes medical school at the University of Puerto Rico School of Medicine and residency at a hospital affiliated with the University of Alabama.
+Patients rated Dr. Gaudier highly, giving him an average of 4.0 stars out of 5.
 He speaks Spanish.
-He graduated from the University of Puerto Rico School of Medicine and then he performed his residency at San Juan Municipal Hospital and a hospital affiliated with the University of Alabama.
-Patient reviews placed Dr. Gaudier at an average of 3.5 stars out of 5.

 Conditions / Treatments